kensanata/oddmu/README.md

-# Oddµ: A minimal wiki
+# Oddμ: A minimal wiki

 This program helps you run a minimal wiki, blog, digital garden, memex or Zettelkasten.
 There is no version history.